 Then there are the single celled plants, like Algae, that reproduce via simple cell division much like bacteria, often forming up collectively in mats or masses.
 In these, through the process of mitosis, their chromosomes arrange themselves and each effectively ‘unzip’, then replicate perfectly their other halves forming a ‘new’ cell, a mirror copy of the original.
 Many ways to be.
 Many ways to reproduce.]

-Useless attributes are lost over time.
-Atrophying.
-Some such traits may carry on without diminishing in frequency of occurrence when when they pose no disadvantage.
-But it is likely they continue to serve some kind of unacknowledged advantage.
+Useless attributes can be lost over time through the process of natural selection.
+Lineages dying out.
+In other cases traits may carry on without diminishing in frequency of occurrence when when they pose no disadvantage.
+They are a link back to earlier conditions.
+DNA retains a ‘record’ of an organism’s past, much of it lying ‘dormant’ for generations.
+An organism routinely switches genes off and on as needed.
+Individuals contain a range of physical traits just as they do many genes that appear to be of little practical use currently.
+But, over the long term this diversity may be essential for a species survival.
 Survival depends on diversity.
 We don’t get to define utility and what does or doesn’t matter.
 Nature through its complex processes gets to define what is valuable, what is worthwhile.
-It is not ours to decide unilaterally, we with our relatively short lives, limited memories and inability to foresee what may or may not be valuable at some future date.
+Biology works to conserve diversity as it is essential for survival.
+It is not ours, the human species, to decide unilaterally, we with our relatively short lives, limited memories and inability to foresee what may or may not be valuable at some future date.
 Survival is not simply confined to our understanding of a competitive struggle between the strongest.
 We do not get to determine what constitutes fitness.
 Virtually every trait any individual organism possesses is a result of natural selection over countless generations, shaping all of those to follow including our capacity for language, to create beauty, problem solve, cooperate, feel joy…virtually everything about us today has been selected from the past because it provided us with competitive options, including our capacity to cooperate, to recognize the value in others, the qualities and capacities they provide the group.
-To call them aberrations, is an admission of our ignorance.
+So called ‘cancer’ genes may dispose an individual to a particular cancer…after they mutate, but before that, they provide what is necessary for given essential cellular functions.
+To eradicate that gene then may compromise the overall health of the individual.
+Nothing in life is simple.
+To call differences aberrations, is an admission of our ignorance.
 A denial of the process and patterns that brought life to be.
 An embracement of ignorance in the face of fact.
 We deny and exclude them at our own peril.
 Who are we, with our short sighted perspectives?
 In doing this we risk great injury to ourselves and ‘our’ people, in deciding who is valued and who is denied.
-When we place our biases, our own demands above those of others, other people and other species we put ourselves at risk, at risk of being wrong.
+When we place our biases, our own demands above those of others, other people and other species, we put ourselves at risk, at risk of being wrong.
 ‘True’ conservatism would tend to support diversity and complexity, not that uniquely human reductive denial of today’s political conservatism, but that which recognizes the health and vitality of the whole over generations, over time.

 The Gut Microbiome-Vagus Nerve- Brain Complex